 The Class Councils have been established to help promote the social and structural unity of the classes.
 The officers are empowered by the Assembly.
 Members of the class may approach these councils to suggest ideas and assist in the planning of activities.
-The Class Councils shall comprise of the following offices: President, Vice President, Treasurer, Representative to the General Assembly (2), and Community Outreach Officer (COO).
+The Class Councils shall comprise of the following offices: President, Vice President, Treasurer, Director of Programming, and Community Outreach Officer (COO), who will be selected by the Class Council.

-3) Committees
+- 3) Committees

 - a) There shall be seven standing committees.
-These committees shall be the Executive Committee, the Committee on Student Affairs, the Committee on Academic Affairs, the Student Organizations Oversight Committee, the Student Activities Funding Committee, the Committee on Facilities and Sustainability, and the Committee on Appeals.
+These committees shall be the Executive Committee, the Committee on Student Affairs, the Committee on Academic Affairs, the Student Organizations Oversight Committee, the Student Activities Funding Committee, the Committee on Facilities and Sustainability, the Committee on Diversity and Inclusion, and the Committee on Appeals.
 Any and all matters shall fall into the jurisdiction of the appropriate committee and its subcommittee.
 Each Representative to the Assembly shall sit on at least one committee.
 Each committee will be chaired by the President or a Vice President.
 The President and Vice President of Student Government Affairs shall serve as members ex officio on all committees.
-In consultation with the President, the Vice President of Student Government Affairs may create ad hoc committees, of which he serves as chair. - b) Executive Committee - 1.
-The executive authority of the Assembly shall reside with the Executive Committee.
-The President and Vice Presidents will make up the Executive
+In consultation with the President, the Vice President of Student Government Affairs may create ad hoc committees, of which he serves as chair.

+- b) Executive Committee

+- The executive authority of the Assembly shall reside with the Executive Committee.
+The President and Vice Presidents will make up the Executive Committee of the Student Government Assembly.
+This Committee will act as an advisory body for the President and approve all appointments.

+- c) Committee on Student Affairs